We know that, together, we can end the death penalty everywhere.

 Where do most executions take place?

-In 2022, most known executions took place in China, Iran, Saudi Arabia, Egypt and the USA – in that order.
+In 2023, the countries with the highest number of executions were China, Iran, Saudi Arabia, Somalia and the USA – in that order.

-Excluding China, 90% of all reported executions took place in just three countries – Iran, Saudi Arabia and Egypt.
+Excluding China, 89% of all reported executions took place in just two countries – Iran, Saudi Arabia.

 *This map indicates the general locations of boundaries and jurisdictions and should not be interpreted as Amnesty International’s view on disputed territories.